grammers/ros-arrowhead-f-adapter/README.md

 consumer_publisher.
 In consumer_publisher is the temperature converted from Celsius to Fahrenheit.
-In all steps are a ROS massages published (sensor_msgs/Temperature) containing the temperature and a time stamp.
+In all steps are a ROS massages published (`sensor_msgs/Temperature`) containing the temperature and a time stamp.
 Between the different nodes are the messages sent using Arrowhead framework.
-The examples name describe wot type of Arrowhead node it is.
+The examples name describe what type of Arrowhead node it is.

 ### Run
 First do you have to have arrowhead core systems running.
-Depending on your system and installation may you start them in different ways.
+Depending on your system and installation, may you start them in different ways.
-One way is to `cd` to the core system {root folder}/scripts and run a start up script.
+One way is to `cd` to the core system `{root folder}/scripts` and run a start up script.
-You all sow need to configure the data base with the system configuration you uses.
+You also need to configure the data base with the system configuration you uses.
 For the examples.